winglang/wing/docs/docs/03-language-reference.md

 ```

 It's also possible to import a directory as a module.
 The module will contain all
-types defined in the directory's files.
+public types defined in the directory's files.
 If the directory has subdirectories,
 they will be available under the corresponding names.

 ```TS